centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Cisco develops, manufactures and sells networking hardware, software, telecommunications equipment and other high-technology services and products
+Cisco develops, manufactures and sells networking hardware, software, telecommunications equipment and other high-technology services and products.
+All Cisco devices supporting standard MIBs can be monitored.

 ## Pack assets